Dushyantgoswami/docs/docs/developers/checkers-rollapp/index.md

 # Build a Checkers RollApp

-This tutorial will go over building a dYmension RollApp using dymint, dYmension's drop-in replacement for tendermint.
+This tutorial will go over building a dymension RollApp using dymint, dymension's drop-in replacement for tendermint.
 The next sections describe how to create a game of checkers using Ignite CLI and the the Rollup Development Kit (RDK).
 Each section progressively advances the project.

 ### In this tutorial, you will: